sheilaanguiano/notes/react.md

 );

 ```
-This `root` element (which can be named anuthing) is where we'll be mounting our react application.
+This `root` element (which can be named anything) is where we'll be mounting our react application.
 Any existing DOM elements inside the root will be replaced when render is called.
 Now we can **compose**

 ```javascript